Artifact (archaeology): Analysis

-Artifact analysis is determined by what type of artifact is being examined.
+Artifact analysis is determined by what type of artifact is being examined, the best.

 Lithic analysis refers to analyzing artifacts that are created with stones and are often in the form of tools.
 Stone artifacts occur often throughout prehistoric times and are, therefore, a crucial aspect in answering archaeological questions about the past.
 On the surface, lithic artifacts can help archaeologists study how technology has developed throughout history by showing a variety of tools and manufacturing techniques from different periods of time.
 However, even deeper questions can be answered through this type of analysis; these questions can revolve around topics that include how societies were organized and structured in terms of socialization and the distribution of goods.
 The following lab techniques all contribute to the process of lithic analysis: petrographic analysis, neutron activation, x-ray fluorescence, particle-induced x-ray emission, individual flake analysis and mass analysis.

 Another type of artifact analysis is ceramic analysis, which is based around the archaeological study of pottery.
 This type of analysis can help archaeologists gain information on the raw materials that were used and how they were utilized in the creation of pottery.
 Laboratory techniques that allow for this are mainly based around spectroscopy.
 The different types of spectroscopy used include atomic absorption, electrothermal atomic absorption, inductively coupled plasma-atomic emission and x-ray fluorescence.
 Ceramic analysis does more than just provide information on raw materials and pottery production; it helps provide insight to past societies in terms of their technology, economy and social structure.

 Additionally, faunal analysis exists to study artifacts in the form of animal remains.
 Just as with lithic artifacts, faunal remains are extremely common within the field of archaeology.
 Faunal analysis provides insight to trade due to animals being exchanged in different markets over time and being traded over long distances.
 Faunal remains can also provide information on social status, ethnic distinctions and dieting from previous complex societies.

 Dating artifacts and providing them with a chronological timeline is a crucial part of artifact analysis.
 The different types of analyses above can all assist in the process of artifact dating.
 The major types of dating include relative dating, historical dating and typology.
 Relative dating occurs when artifacts are placed in a specific order in relation to one another while historical dating occurs for periods of written evidence; relative dating was the only form of dating for prehistoric periods of time.
 Typology is the process that groups together artifacts that are similar in material and shape.
 This strategy is based around the ideas that styles of objects match certain time periods and that these styles change slowly over time.